jaekmeng/UnderwaterUE4-2018/README.md

 # UnderwaterUE4-2018

+Source code not made public, please contact for demo!

 ![alt tag](https://gdurl.com/WZ4J "Underwater Experience")

 Developed an Unreal Engine 4 project that allows the user to realistically dive underwater in a 1:1 scale scene of a